Fan Zhongyan: Career

-In 1040, faced with the revolt of Tanguts leader Li Yuanhao, the court dispatched Fan along with Han Qi to Shaanxi to inspect the defenses.
-Fan re-organized the troops for a more prompt response to Tanguts attacks, and implemented his long-term pursuit of deep defense based on fortified settlements.
+In 1040, faced with the revolt of Tangut leader Li Yuanhao, the court dispatched Fan along with Han Qi to Shaanxi to inspect the defenses.
+Fan re-organized the troops for a more prompt response to Tangut attacks, and implemented his long-term pursuit of deep defense based on fortified settlements.
 His methods proved effective and ultimately facilitated the peace negotiations between the Song and Western Xia in 1042.

-From 1046 to 1050, after the Qingli Reforms were aborted, Fan Zhongyan served as a local official in Dengzhou and Hangzhou.
+From 1046 to 1050, after the Qingli reforms were aborted, Fan Zhongyan served as a local official in Dengzhou and Hangzhou.
 In Dengzhou, he renovated and expanded the Baihua Zhou estate, transforming it into an academy within a picturesque state park.
 During his tenure in Dengzhou, Fan was highly prolific in his literary endeavors, producing numerous essays, poems, epitaphs, and letters, including the mostly quoted "On Yueyang Tower".
 In Hangzhou, he successfully implemented a work relief program to overcome a famine, by recruiting refugees to work on large scale public infrastructure projects.

 Fan died in June 1052 at the age of 64.
 He was posthumously honored with the title "Wenzheng" (文正).
 He was buried at Wan'an Mountain in Yichuan, Luoyang, the western capital.
 Emperor Renzong personally inscribed the title of his stele as "Monument to Honor the Virtuous."
 Fu Bi composed his tomb inscription, and Ouyang Xiu authored the spirit path stele.